 If you or someone dear to you are interested in exploring a safe and effective alternative cancer treatment, insulin potentiation therapy (IPT) might be for you.
 So, what is IPT?
 In essence, the treatment makes it easier for certain chemotherapy drugs to target various types of cancer while minimizing some of the most common side effects of standard chemotherapy.

-IPT treatment has two main benefits for cancer patients.
+IPT cancer treatment has two main benefits for cancer patients.
 First, IPT reduces a person’s potential to experience long-lasting adverse chemotherapy side effects because it calls for lower doses of chemotherapy drugs.
-Second, the therapy increases the effectiveness of chemotherapy naturally.
+Second, the IPT therapy naturally increases the effectiveness of conventional chemo.
 Ultimately, insulin potentiation therapy for cancer allows patients to retain all the benefits of standard cancer treatment while reducing the most uncomfortable effects.

 Read on to learn more about how IPT works, who can benefit from it, what to expect, and what the current science is telling us about its effectiveness.

 IPT uses insulin (a hormone produced naturally by the pancreas to regulate blood sugar) to improve the effectiveness of conventional chemotherapy.
 The treatment calls on the natural properties of insulin to help chemotherapy medicines enter cancer cells more efficiently.

 Insulin potentiation therapy works by highlighting cancer cells with insulin, which essentially tricks them into accepting chemotherapy.
 This creates a higher intracellular concentration of chemotherapy medicine, which then leads to increased drug effectiveness.

 One of the major appeals of IPT is that it requires a much lower dose of chemotherapy drugs than standard cancer treatment plans.
 A typical course of treatment requires only up to 25% of the usual dose, and often even lower.